ibm-client-engineering/solution-filenet-aws/website/docs/2-Prepare/Stage.md

 Run the `eksctl` command below to create your first cluster and perform the following:

 -   Create a 6-node Kubernetes cluster named `filenet-east` with one node type as `m5.xlarge` and region as `us-east-1`.
 -   Define a minimum of one node (`--nodes-min 1`) and a maximum of six-node (`--nodes-max 6`) for this node group managed by EKS.
-The node group is named `filenet-workers`.
+The node group is named `standard-workers`.
 -   Create a node group with the name `filenet-workers` and select a machine type for the `filenet-workers` node group.

 ```tsx